riidefi/RiiStudio/source/README.md

 ## imcxx
 My C++ wrappers for ImGui.

+## LibBadUIFramework
+Basis of the `plugins` folder, defines some extendable UI structures.

 ## librii
 Library for interacting with Wii data.

+## minizip
+A third-party library.

 ## oishii
 My binary IO library.